micron-visual/cv.jit.rj.findcontours/README.md

 cv.jit.rj.findcontours
 # Jitter external to find contours in binary images
 ### Creates custom 2D shapes starting from a binary raster image
-The first outlet outputs a reference image (jit.matrix) rapresents the contours found

-The second outlet outputs the contours as ordered sequence of points organized in a one dimensional 3 planes jitter matrix.
+The first outlet outputs the contours as ordered sequence of points organized in a one dimensional 3 planes jitter matrix.
 * plane 1: contains x coordinates (based on pixels)
 * plane 2: contains y coordinates (based on pixels)
 * plane 3: contains the contour index (often the object finds multiple contours in the binary image)